SalesOutreach LogoSalesOutreach

 Common mistakes that kill reply rates

-• Multiple CTAs: "Book a demo, check out our website, or reply with your availability" creates decision paralysis.
+Multiple CTAs.
+"Check out our website, book a demo, or reply if you want to learn more" creates decision paralysis.
 One ask only.

 Grading your email before you send